manish-garodia/database-livelabs/projects/dba-essentials-test/db23c-livelabs-workshops/23c-configure-network-env/administer-listener-ops/administer-listener-ops.md

 ## Introduction

-This lab shows how to perform listener operations, such as starting and stopping the listener, checking listener status, and so on, using the listener control utility.
+This lab shows how to perform listener operations, such as starting and stopping the listener, checking listener status, and so on.
+It also shows how to access listener control utility and view details of the listener.

 Estimated time: 10 minutes